When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 CPU coolers are designed to help keep the CPU from overheating by providing it with more room for air circulation.
 The heat produced by the CPU is transferred to a heatsink, which then transfers that heat into a fan.

-The fan then pushes air through a tube out through the back of your computer case and into free space in your room or office, where it can dissipate more easily than if it stayed inside the case.
+The fan then pushes the hot air out through the back of your computer case and into free space in your room or office, where it can dissipate more easily than if it stayed inside the case.

 What is an All-in-One Liquid Cooler?